 To educate and exemplify ways of sustainability and respect for the environment

-To present a variety of musical genres reflecting the cultural cross-currents of Canada
+To present a variety of musical genres reflecting the cultural cross-currents of Portage la Prairie, Manitoba, and Canada

 To support up and coming musician talent with stage experience and exposure with seasoned and professional fellowship